 Eyes are powerful and often reveal a lot of secrets about someone, such as the mental state, emotions, and beliefs.
 In a face-to-face conversation, eye contact accounts for roughly 55% of the information, research suggests.learn more

 If you have a long page, make sure your call to action is visible multiple times.
 If you want your visitors to take action, these three elements should always be on a page: motivation, ability, and triggers (based on the Fogg Behavioral Model).learn more

 Let’s start with a simple exercise.
 In the next 30 seconds, write down the first things that come to your mind when you think of the word “holiday”.learn more

 I know, I know.
 This tip is an open door.
 But many people leave this door right open 🙂learn more

-Each week I add a conversion tip or insight I love, or just blows my mind.
+Each week I share a conversion rate optimization (CRO) tip or insight I love - or just blows my mind.
 Would you like to share a tip as well?
 Drop me an email here.

 All tips are meant as inspiration and I recommend split-testing them; they might not work for your site' audience.
 Done&Tested is curated by Gijs Wierda, a freelance CRO specialist.